 In order to fully understand the request and its potential impact, City staff and members of the Community Development Commission may conduct inspections of the subject site as part of the pre-hearing review.
 These individuals will be carrying official City identification cards that can be shown upon request.

 What notifications are required for a public hearing?

 The City is legally required to publish a public hearing notice in a local newspaper at least 15 days before but no more than 30 days before the scheduled public hearing.
 Additional notices may include a sign posted on the subject property and letters mailed to adjacent property owners.

 When will the Community Development Commission (CDC) hear my request?

 Upon submission of a completed application including required submittals, your request will be scheduled.
-The CDC meets at the City Hall, 404 N. Wood Dale Road on the third Monday of most months at 7:30 p.m.
+The CDC typically meets at the City Hall, 404 N. Wood Dale Road on the third Monday of the month at 7:00 p.m.
 See the schedule above or confirm with City Staff.
 The CDC and the applicant will receive a copy of the staff memo that outlines the request and analyzes compliance with the UDO the week before the scheduled meeting.